johnny49r/watt-iz/README.md

 ### Power Input
 The board is designed to operate from a standard USB-C port.
 A typical 5V @ 2A AC adapter can be used to power the board.
 Additionally the board can be powered from a single Lithium-Ion 3.7V battery.
+Recommended battery capacity is 2000 mAH.
 The battery is connected to the board via a two pin header located next to the USB-C connector.
 Note the board has reverse polarity protection in case the battery is reversed.
 A 900 mA charger circuit is provided to charge the battery when the AC adapter is powering the board.
-LED charge status LED indicates charging (or full).
-Power ON/OFF switch is on the front edge of the board.
+Charge status LED indicates charging (or full).
+Power ON/OFF switch is located on the front edge of the board.
-The battery voltage and charge current are exposed to the MCU for applications requiring power monitoring.
+The battery voltage and charge current are exposed to the MCU's ADC for applications requiring power monitoring.

-High efficiency switching regulators provided precise voltage and best battery life.
+High efficiency switching regulators provide precise voltage and maximum battery life.

 ### Real Time Clock
 The board contains a real-time clock chip which is backed up by a CR2032 coin cell.
 The batter life is calculated to be